61040-fa22/61040-fa22.github.io/6-instructors.markdown

 **Daniel Jackson (Lecturer)**

 I’m a prof of computer science.
-I research software design, with a focus on usability, safety, privacy and security.
-I love teaching and engaging with students.
-This class was first taught in 2011.
-Its origins are in 6.170, a project class that Barbara Liskov and John Guttag taught (and that I TA’d!) back in the 1980s.
+My research is about software design, with a focus on usability, safety, privacy and security.
+I taught this class for the first time in 2011, taking inspiration from 6.170, a project class that Barbara Liskov and John Guttag taught (and that I TA’d!) back in the 1980s.
 Over the last few years, Arvind and I have been boosting the design component of the class, which is our passion (as 6.031 has covered more of the basic tech).
-When I’m not teaching or doing research, I’m taking photos ([https://dnj.photo](https://dnj.photo)).
+When I’m not teaching or doing research, I’m taking photos ([https://dnj.photo](https://dnj.photo)), and I write a [resilience postcard](https://portraitsofresilience.com/postcards/) every month (or so) that you can subscribe to.
+I always enjoy getting to know students, so do get in touch to chat about anything (or just to come by!).

 ![prof_j.jpg](/assets/instructor-photos/prof_j.jpg){:width="200"}